wedesoft/www.wedesoft.de/_posts/2026-01-27-volumetric-clouds.md

     shader))
 {% endhighlight %}

-The different shaders are then linked to become a shader program using the following method.
+The different shaders are then linked to become a program using the following method.

 {% highlight clojure %}
 (defn make-program [& shaders]